This four ingredient frozen lemonade pie recipe with Cool Whip is incredibly easy to make! It's a no-bake dessert that is so tart and creamy.

-Okay, this recipe for lemonade pie is almost TOO easy.
-You simply mix three of the ingredients together, put it in the pie shell, and chill.
+Okay, this recipe for four-ingredient lemonade pie is almost TOO easy.
+You simply mix three of the ingredients together, put it in the pie shell, and chill in the refrigerator.
 I can’t believe it always turns out as good as it does, because it seems too simple.

 And so I give you, the easiest pie I know how to make.
-Four ingredient lemonade pie.
+Four ingredient no-bake frozen lemonade pie with Cool Whip.
 Perfect for those hot summer days, when you just want a cool dessert and have no desire to turn on the oven.

 - I like to chill this overnight so it sets properly.
 In a pinch, you can chill it for less time, but it may be too soft.